akadamson/Qt-LoRa-Gateway/README.md

 Qt based serial LoRa Gateway

 History:
+* 2016-11-12: Added a Debug History window, SSDV display window, and Window menu item.
+SSDV display will be scaled to 320x240 for now, I'll fix this in a later version.
+Both Debug History and SSDV are live from program start and do not require the upload check box to be set.
+History window is structured in sysylogd format
-2016-10-26: Removed debugging code in initial version and rebuilt
+* 2016-10-26: Removed debugging code in initial version and rebuilt
-2016-10-25: Initial commit - Windows prebuilt binary included in zipfile
+* 2016-10-25: Initial commit - Windows prebuilt binary included in zipfile

 Inspired and most logic cloned from https://github.com/daveake/LoRaSerialGateway